Battle of Kiev (1941): Destruction of the pocket

 On 1 September, the Soviet Southwestern Front had 850,000 troops (including 90,000 reserves and rearguard units), 3,923 cannons and mortars, 114 tanks and 167 combat aircraft.
 The area included 452,700 troops, 2,642 cannons and mortars, and 64 tanks.
 The Luftwaffe had absolute air superiority over the region by employing the II and V Air Corps.
 Despite supply problems, the Luftwaffe's air attacks caused significant damage to the encircled Soviet forces and disrupted their movements.
 The Luftwaffe 5th Air Corps carried out more than 1,400 sorties and dropped around 570,000 kilograms of bombs on the enemy between 12 and 21 September, causing the destruction of nearly 2,200 motor vehicles and 100 Soviet aircraft.
 The Luftwaffe suffered only 27 casualties and 17 aircraft shot down.

 The Germans divided the encircled forces of the Soviet Southwestern Front into small isolated parts and destroyed them one by one by tightening the ring.
 The advance of the German 17th army to the east increased the distance between the besieged forces of the Soviet Southwestern Front and the rest of the Red army.
 The XLVIII Motorized Corps and 11th Panzer Group had not only kept the southern part of the eastern wall of the pocket but also made the area more compact by attacking from the west.
 Simultaneously, the LI Army Corps of the German 6th army made a significant advance to the south against the scattered resistance of the northern flank of Kirponos.
-This Corps linked up with elements of the XXXIV Army Corps, which had gained a new frontline at Rezhishchev, south of Kiev, to cut the encircled area in half.
+This corps linked up with elements of the XXXIV Army Corps, which had gained a new frontline at Rzhishchev, south of Kiev, to cut the encircled area in half.
 The actions of the Germans caused great confusion among the forces of the Soviet Southwestern Front.
 The disconnect between the Red Army units deprived it of the ability to coordinate and send orders.
 On 18 September, the Soviet 21st Army headquarters personnel, including three generals, were captured by the 4th Panzer Division.